riding atv

 • The North Dakota Forest Service permits limited riding in some state forests.

-While many riding opportunities exist, some restrictions areas must be noted:
+While many riding opportunities exist, some restricted areas must be noted:

-• On posted or restricted public or private property and property that is regulated by local ordinances.
+• Posted or restricted public/private property that is regulated by local ordinances

-• On any frozen water in a restricted area or where there is no legal access.
+• Frozen water in a restricted area or where there is no legal access